JoelRuhe/sarUNET/README.md

 # sarUNET
-The sarUNET is a deep learning UNET model developed for improving 3D Conebeam CT image quality so they will get the quality of a normal CT image.
+The sarUNET is a deep learning UNET model developed for improving 3D cone beam CT image quality and brain tumor segmentation purposes.
 This UNET model consists of a number of convolution layers, a bottleneck and then a number of deconvolutional layers.
 At the end of the readme, an illustration of the UNET model is shown.
+The dataset that has been used for the cone beam CT improvment is the LIDC-IDRI data set.
+The data set that has been used for the brain tumor segmentation is the brats2015 data set.

+## Cone beam CT improvement
+This section describes what instructions are needed to run the 3D unet model and some results of the are shown.

-## Instructions
+### Instructions
 Below are some instructions given to run the 3D UNET model:

 ```